 To really stress the point - I'm also friendly with other 'Giant knitters' who started at a similar time as me because there's an understanding and respect that none of us copied the other, we just happened upon something at the same time and took it in our own directions, some of those happen to overlap yes but we understand that that's just circumstance.
 However, I find it too hard to be friendly with people who've said to me "I enjoyed your knit kit so I'm going to use it to create my own business" or "I want to do what you do, tell me how" I just can't get on board but I do hope I've made the distinction clear.

 The problem with imitating a creative business is that the perpetrator, surely without realising it, is simply removing the essence of what makes it great in the first place...They're taking all the creativity out of it.
 And without that, all they'll have is a shell of an unoriginal business and a very upset creative who's hard work has been carelessly reproduced.
 They'll also be playing catch up for ever which is never a winning formula.

 When they want a peice

 I stand by what I wrote earlier - I don't think people always realise what they're doing.
 They've seen a good idea and they want a piece of it - that's why I created Knit Kits, for personal use, so people can have a bash and knit a blanket for themselves or their mates and yes I make a small profit from that but that is also the cost of my time and expertise in coming up with these products...
-As a side, I didn't create the Knit Kit's so other people could learn it all and set up a competing business (despite lots of people sadly doing just that, but I hear ya - I've created that Demon myself and have to live with it)
+As a side, I didn't create the Knit Kit's so other people could learn it all and set up a competing business (despite lots of people sadly doing just that.
+There's a boundary there that I struggle to protect but hope that anyone with morals will respect)

 If you like it;